Enteromyxum leei: Impact

 The impact of enteromyxosis depends on the fish species, water temperature and the type of facilities involved in the aquaculture settings.
-This parasite has provoked the abandon of the culture of sharpsnout sea bream (the most susceptible host) in some locations in Italy and Greece.
+This parasite has provoked the abandonment of the culture of sharpsnout sea bream (the most susceptible host) in some locations in Italy and Greece.
 E. leei constitutes a threat for many other cultured sparids, such as sharpsnout sea bream, Diplodus puntazzo; black spot sea bream, Pagellus bogaraveo, common sea bream, Pagrus pagrus, and red sea bream, Pagrus major.
 However, the economic impact on a global scale is unknown.

 Water temperature is a critical risk factor in the transmission and onset of enteromyxosis.
 A clear relationship between infection and water temperature has been demonstrated.
 The onset of the disease is largely delayed or even suppressed at low temperatures (below 15 °C).
 However, the infection can remain latent during the cooler period within the fish and re-emerge when water temperature increases.
 This has important epizootiological consequences, since false negatives (during winter) are a source of the parasite when water temperatures rise.

 The enteromyxosis has been described in all types of farming facilities (concrete/PVC tanks, earth ponds, sea cages).
 In gilthead sea bream land-based facilities other risk or aggravating factors include: (i) poor water exchange and/or re-intake of contaminated effluent water; (ii) recirculation systems; (iii) a prolonged culture period necessary for production of large fish; and (iv) age/size of fish at entering sea cages.
 Other authors considered enteromyxosis to be associated with overfeeding and the use of diets with a high fat content; a diet containing vegetable oils as the major source of lipids induced a worse disease outcome in GSB, and a change from herbivorous to carnivorous diets in exhibition aquaria.
-In all the cases, the unique mode of horizontal transmission favours the spread of enteromyxoses in cultured fish stocks.
+In all the cases, the unique mode of horizontal transmission favours the spread of enteromyxosis in cultured fish stocks.